redpanda-data/connect/resources/docs/inputs/list.md

 Subscribe to an NSQ instance topic and channel.

+## `redis_list`

+Pops messages from the beginning of a Redis list using the BLPop command.

 ## `redis_pubsub`

 Redis supports a publish/subscribe model, it's possible to subscribe to multiple